-The bill was authored in the Senate by Senator Clark Jolley (R-Edmond) and Senator Nathan Dahm (R-Broken Arrow) and in the House of Representatives by Representative Gary Banz (R-Midwest City), Representative Lewis Moore (R-Arcadia), Representative Mike Ritze (R-Broken Arrow), Representative John Bennett (R- Sallisaw), and Representative Mike Christian (R-Oklahoma City).
+The bill was authored in the Senate by Senators Clark Jolley (R-Edmond) and Nathan Dahm (R-Broken Arrow), and in the House of Representatives by Representatives Gary Banz (R-Midwest City), Lewis Moore (R-Arcadia), Mike Ritze (R-Broken Arrow), John Bennett (R- Sallisaw), and Mike Christian (R-Oklahoma City).

 The state’s statute (68 O.S.
 Supp.
 2013, Section 1357) will be amended to read as follows:

 Sec.
 1. (42) Sales of gold, silver, platinum, palladium or other bullion items such as coins and bars and legal tender of any nation, which legal tender is sold according to its value as precious metal or as an investment.

 As used in the paragraph, “bullion” means any precious metal, including, but not limited to, gold, silver, platinum and palladium, that is in such a state or condition that its value depends upon its precious metal content and not its form.
 The exemption authorized by this paragraph shall not apply to fabricated metals that have been processed or manufactured for artistic use or as jewelry.